cea-hpc/sshproxy/README.md

 debug = true
 ```

-As for the groups, a sub-table is used to modify the routes or SSH options:
+As for the groups, a sub-table is used to modify the routes, environment or SSH
+options:

 ```
 [users.foo.ssh]